-Instead, we had everything from snowstorms in Texas to mid-winter hurricanes in Kentucky.
+In 2021, we had everything from snowstorms in Texas to mid-winter hurricanes in Kentucky.
 With tornadoes, hurricanes, wildfires, droughts and flash floods ramping up in intensity, the weather is deviating from historical expectations.

-Lack of planning and failure to effectively communicate can lead to deadly consequences.
+Given these predictions, winter storm preparedness must be a priority, Lack of planning and failure to effectively communicate can lead to deadly consequences.
 Getting alerts to citizens faced with unfamiliar circumstances is critical.
 Are you ready to help your people evacuate and recover when the next winter storm strikes?

 Unprecedented Snow in Texas